augustin-grosnon/Polygon-projection-demo/README.md

 - **Auto shape close**: Toggle visual auto-closing of the polygon shape to have a visual clue of how the shape would look like when closed. (*off* by default)
 - **Filled polygon**: Toggle filled version for the polygons.
 - **Convex only mode**: Toggle whether the polygon should be convex-only.
 When enabled, the polygon must remain convex as you add points.
 Disabling it after drawing a non convex shape might lead to some issues. (*on* by default)
+- **Point labels**: Toggle wether the coordinates of each points are displayed or not.
 - **Reset**: Start over by clearing the current polygon and starting with a fresh canvas.
 - **Remove last point**: Remove the most recently added point from the polygon.
 Disabled when the polygon is closed.
 - **Undo**: Undo an action.